Start planning your trip

 This article features four must-see illumination spots for visitors to Fukuoka.
 Sights that will warm your heart this winter include the symbolic Fukuoka Tower, Tenjin Central Park, Hakata Station Square, and Uminonakamichi Seaside Park!

-Fukuoka City, known as the gateway to Asia, is bustling with international visitors year-round.
+Fukuoka City is bustling with international visitors year-round.
 During the winter, the city hosts beautiful illuminations that have been highly acclaimed in recent years.

 This article introduces four must-see illumination events in Fukuoka.
 Please let the glittering beauty of these lights warm your body and soul in wintertime.

-The symbol of Fukuoka is the Fukuoka Tower.
+Fukuoka Tower is one of Fukuoka's landmarks.
 Up until Christmas Day on December 25, the tower's facade transforms into an image of a gigantic shining tree.

 As you look at this visual display, snow gently falls and starts to pile up as the green tree gradually changes into a white one!

 Also, don't miss Santa Claus, who can be seen descending from above with his bag of goodies.
 Last year, a new version was introduced with five different color patterns.

 While the view of the tower from the ground is impressive, we recommend heading up to the top for Fukuoka's spectacular night scenery.

 2. QTnet presents Hikari no Forest: Tenjin Central Park's New Focal Point

 Photo by PRTimes